geektimus/java-challenges/README.md

 ### Books
 #### Unique characters
 We need to write a function that will tell us if all the characters on a given string are unique.

+### Check permutation
+We need to write a function that given two strings let us find if one is a permutation of the other.